 Bonds began the 2002 season with 567 home runs and 484 stolen bases.
 As history's only player with at least 400 career home runs and 400 stolen bases, Bonds needed just 16 of the latter to carve out his very own 500-500 niche.

-After battling lung cancer and other health complications, Bonds' father, baseball great Bobby Bonds, died in August 2003.
-Despite this loss, he remained strong at bat, hitting 45 home runs that season and winning the National Leaguev's Most Valuable Player Award that year.
+After battling lung cancer and other health complications, Bobby Bonds died in August 2003.
+Despite the loss of his father, Bonds remained strong at bat, hitting 45 home runs that season and winning the National League's Most Valuable Player Award.
 Unfortunately, his success as a player was marred by accusations of steroid use.